cepdnaclk/e20-co543-Low-Light-Image-Enhancement/docs/README.md

 permalink: index.html

 # Please update this with your repository name and title
-repository-name: eYY-XXX-project-template
+repository-name: e20-co543-Low-Light-Image-Enhancement
-title:
+title: Low Light Image Enhancement
 ---

 [comment]: # "This is the standard layout for the project, but you can clean this and use your own template"

-# Project Title
+# Low Light Image Enhancement

 ---